torrencetlw04/SoilBuddy_AccessPoint/README.md

 USDA Project from Torrence Washington

-Access Point Manager for Irrigation System.
+SoilBuddy Access Point Manager for Irrigation System.

 Sources used: